Are you staying in Munich and looking for a plan?

 Hofbräuhaus on Platzl is the best-known beer hall in Munich and maybe in the world.
-Therefore, it is very touristy and usually extremely crowded.
+Therefore, it is often very touristy and usually extremely crowded.
 Luckily it is not the only beer hall in Munich.
-There are many alternatives as each of Munich’s breweries has at least one.
+There are many alternatives, as each of Munich’s breweries has at least one.

 Our favourite one is Augustiner-Keller.
 In winter, you can get your “Halbe” in the hall or even in the old beer cooling cellar.
 In summer, the second largest beer garden in Munich opens at Augustiner-Keller.
 And it’s probably the most traditional one.

 Augustiner-Keller is located in Arnulfstraße 52.
 You can easily walk there.
 From Marienplatz, it takes around 20 minutes.

 Don’t only go to Starbucks

 Munich, also referred to as “the northernmost Italian city,” has many great cafés.
 After the legendary Tambosi café closed after 240 years, Café Luitpold is an excellent alternative.
 It is a traditional coffeehouse combined with a brasserie.
 Besides coffee, they offer a huge selection of cakes and self-made chocolates.

 Café Luitpold is in the Briener quarter just around the corner from Odeonsplatz.
 The interior is spectacular, and they even have a sunny terrace.

 Don’t wait in line for the viewing platform on St Peter’s Church (Alter Peter)